 Many rings can be re-finished or polished, depending on the ring material and what it was originally finished with.
 Most metal rings are easy to polish up, and wood wedding rings can, in most cases, be re-finished to look as good as new.

 Can Your Ring Be Resized?

 Most wedding rings can be resized.
 The method of resizing, and the extent to which a ring can be resized, depends on what it is made of.
 With many metal rings, resizing is done by cutting the ring, either removing or adding a small section, and then soldering the ring back together.

 With wood wedding rings, resizing is not so simple.
 Quality wood wedding rings are made using layers of bentwood, which are tightly wound to create a circle.
 This makes these rings very strong, but re-sizing is challenging.
 Our wood rings at Rustic & Main can typically be resized up to a half size smaller and a quarter size larger.

 Should You Get Ring Insurance?

 Ring warranties or ring insurance are an option.
 It works similarly to auto insurance, homeowners' insurance, or any other insurance policy.
-Some couples purchase insurance coverage for their engagement rings or wedding rings, and the exact details of the coverage varies depending on the plan.
+Some couples purchase insurance coverage for their engagement rings or wedding rings, and the exact details of the coverage varies depending on the plan and the insurance company.